decodelabs/wellspring/docs/meta/spec.md

 - **PHP 8.4+** (see `composer.json` for supported PHP versions).

-No external libraries or packages are required.
+No external libraries or packages are required for runtime operation.

 ---